Recent Case Results

 After a lengthy hearing on a Motion to Suppress Evidence, Mr. Cheronis helped convince the Criminal Court Judge in DuPage County that the Special Task Force that conducted the search and gathered the evidence had arrested the Defendant without probable cause.
 Because the arrest was illegal, the Court held, the subsequent search that uncovered the contraband was also illegal.
 A task force made up of four law enforcement agencies had contributed to the investigation and arrest.
 After the Motion to Suppress Evidence was granted, the State could not proceed to trial and all charges were dismissed.

-People v.
-RC
+People vs. RC

 Mr. Cheronis helped defend a man that was charged with attempted murder.
 Several eye witnesses identified the defendant in open court as the shooter.
 The jury was hung 8 to 4 in favor of not guilty.

-People v.
-CJ
+People vs. CJ

 CJ was charged with aggravated battery of a senior citizen and faced a minimum of 3 years in prison.